YashHatwargit/SongRecDsa/README.md

 Automatically curated playlists to keep the music flowing.
 ## Built With:
 **HTML & CSS:**
-For a responsive and attractive interface.<br>
+For a responsive and attractive interface.
 **JavaScript:**
 Drives dynamic functionality and the recommendation engine.
 **Data Structures & Algorithms:**